envlh/dicare-tools/README.md

 ## Copyright

 This project is under AGPLv3 license.
-See LICENSE and NOTICE files for complete credits.
+See LICENSE, NOTICE, and CONTRIBUTORS files for complete credits.

 ## See also